 Here is how to make Dutch oven mac and cheese.

 Step 1: Make the roux.
 Melt the butter in a large Dutch oven over medium heat.
 Once melted, add in the garlic and sauté for 1 minute.
-Sprinkle in the flour and cook, stirring frequently, until the roux begins to turn golden-brown, about 3 minutes.
+Sprinkle in the flour and cook, stirring frequently, until the roux begins to turn golden brown.

 Step 3: Fold in the cheese.
-When the pasta is cooked, turn off the heat.
-Stir in the dijon mustard and black pepper.
-Then, once the liquid is no longer simmering, fold in the cheese.
-Mix well until all of the cheese is melted and the pasta is well coated in the sauce.
-Enjoy!
+When the pasta is al dente, remove the pot from the heat.
+Fold in the cheddar cheese, parmesan cheese, dijon mustard, and black pepper until all of the cheese has fully melted and the pasta is well coated in the sauce.
+Serve immediately.

 Tips and Tricks